tczajka/sorting-searching/_drafts/gomoku.md

 * Non-forcing threats.
 These don't require the opponent to respond, but may become forcing threats later when additional stones are added.

-Threats can also be ordered, by their severity:
+Winning and forcing threats can also be ordered by their severity:
 * Fives.
 * Fours.
 * Threes.

-This ordering is useful when thinking about counter-threats later.
-Instead of answering a forcing threat, one may counter with a more severe counter-threat.
+This ordering will useful when thinking about counter-threats later.
+Instead of answering a forcing threat, one may counter with a more severe forcing counter-threat.

 ### Five